ansible-lockdown/Windows-2016-CIS-Audit/README.md

 - Suggest reboot and gpupdate is run prior to audit - will potentially give differing results

 - Permissions to run all the commands may need admin to run this
-- top of vars file to state the type of server - if iis or exchange
+- top of vars file to state the type of server  Domain Controller, Domain Member or Standalone
+  - also if iis or exchange is installed

+## All server types

 - gpresult /v /r > file_location.txt need to be created (variable gpresult_file  needs to be updated)
 - auditpol.exe /get /category:* > file_location.txt ( the variable auditresults_file needs to be updated)

+### If standalone server will require this

+- secedit /export /cfg {{ file output location }} ( variable standalone_policies.txt )

 ### Overview